iam-peekay/personal-website/content/posts/2017-06-13_Between-the-Wires--An-interview-with-Chris-Coyier-of-CodePen---CSS-Tricks-fame-f010517ad78e.md

 ---
+template: post
-title: "Between the Wires: An interview with Chris Coyier of CodePen & CSS-Tricks fame"
+title: 'Between the Wires: An interview with Chris Coyier of CodePen & CSS-Tricks fame'
+slug: >-
+  /posts/between-the-wires-an-interview-with-chris-coyier-of-codepen-css-tricks-fame/
+draft: false
 date: 2017-06-13T14:11:08.501Z
-template: "post"
-draft: false
-slug: "/posts/between-the-wires-an-interview-with-chris-coyier-of-codepen-css-tricks-fame/"
-category: ""
-tags: [Entrepreneurship,CSS,Technology,Startup,Design]
+description: >-
-description: "I interviewed the co-founder of CodePen.io, a well-known collaboration “playground” for the front-end, and creator of CSS-Tricks, a site dedicated to teaching all things web design and development…"
+  I interviewed the co-founder of CodePen.io, a well-known collaboration “playground” for the front-end, and creator of CSS-Tricks, a site dedicated to teaching all things web design and development…
+category: Interviews
+tags:
+  - Entrepreneurship
+  - CSS
+  - Technology
+  - Startup
+  - Design
 ---

 ### Between the Wires: An interview with Chris Coyier of CodePen & CSS-Tricks fame